 Mammal fur doesn’t have the same properties as avian feathers or reptile scales.

-Another important factor here is that mammalian fur just doesn’t have the ability to produce that range of pigmentation.
+Another important factor here is that mammalian fur doesn’t have the ability to produce that range of pigmentation.
 One thing that you will notice about the most attractive birds is the ability to create iridescent plumage.
 They can stand out with shiny blue and green tones that change in the light.
-Mammalian fur doesn’t do this, with the exception of the flattened fur of the golden mole.
+Mammalian fur doesn’t do this, except the flattened fur of the golden mole.

 Are There Any Brightly Colored Mammals?